Courses

 • SPH PM 736: Human Resource Management in Public Health

-Graduate Prerequisites: (SPHPH719 & SPHPH720) or consent of instructor. - This course provides students with a skills-based orientation to human resource management, especially in a public health or human services setting.
-Core human resource management activities such as staffing, training and development, compensation, and employee relations are explored via readings, cases, and experiential activities.
-Using case examples that illustrate basic principles, students develop strategies to improve human resources practices through job analysis, selection, training, compensation, and employee relations, while developing an awareness of the unique aspects of the health care workforce that affect human resource management in such settings.
+Graduate Prerequisites: (SPHPH719 & SPHPH720) or consent of instructor. - This course provides students with a skills-based orientation to human resource and change management, especially in a public health or human services setting.
+Core leadership and management activities such as staff training and development, employee relations, negotiations, and managing individual and group-level change are explored via readings, cases, podcasts/media, and experiential activities.
+Using case examples and experiential hands-on activities that illustrate basic principles, students develop strategies to improve human resource and change management practices, while developing an awareness of the unique aspects of the health care workforce.

 • SPH PM 740: Comparative Health Systems and Policy in Industrialized and BRIC Countries